A Bit of Fatherly Advice About Online Etiquette

 4) Don’t automate your personal interactions – that’s not social.

-I completely understand that online activity can absorb much of your time, but social media is intended to be social.
+I understand that online activity can absorb much of your time, but social media is intended to be social.
 People want to connect with other humans, not machines.

 A good example of this is direct messaging on Twitter or Facebook.
 Many consider this sort of automation to be an immediate trigger for them to unfollow you.